OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 ## Deciding to rollback

 Deciding to rollback can be a complex decision.
-During a deployment we typically see a user pass through multiple "go/no-go" decision gates.
+During a deployment, we typically see a user pass through multiple "go/no-go" decision gates.

 - Approval or decision to start the deployment.
 - After database changes.
 - After backend changes.
 - After front-end changes.
 - After the deployment is complete.

-We've typically seen anyone on a frequent deployment schedule generally deploy a subset of components rather than the entire application.
-Rolling back changes involves rolling back that same subset.

 Before making the decision to rollback we asking yourself the following: